It's all under control - TECE Hygienic Flushing Station

-Hygienic flushing integrated in the cistern: Flushing takes place via the last consumer in the row installation (picture).
-In a ring installation, it does not matter where the cistern with the hygienic flushing is positioned.
+Hygienic flushing function integrated in the cistern: Flushing takes place via the last consumer in the row installation (picture).
+In a ring installation, it does not matter where the cistern with the hygienic flushing function is positioned.
 In the cistern there are two solenoid valves, one each for the hot and cold water pipe, a fill level sensor and a connection for the optional link to the building control system.

 Drinking water hygiene automated and without additional effort – even during the summer holidays: The entire drinking water installation is flushed regularly via the nearby toilet cistern.
 Everything under control thanks to the app for contact-free control – and a digital flushing log as proof.